gzweigle/open-hybrid-piano/pianos/StemPianoG/build_instructions_0_stem_piano_g.md

 * Parts File: [../../hardware/releases/ips20/ips20_bill_of_materials.txt/](../../hardware/releases/ips20/ips20_bill_of_materials.txt/)

 * Ethernet is optional.
 If using Ethernet:
   * The 2x3 pin 2mm header is hand soldered onto the Teensy.
-See video on my YouTube channel for an example at approximately the 3:00 time: https://www.youtube.com/watch?v=M1_228-ClXM.
+See *stem piano* video for an example at approximately the 3:00 time: https://www.youtube.com/watch?v=M1_228-ClXM.
   * One of the two 2x3 pin 2mm socket headers is not soldered in place.
 It is stacked on the other.
 See same video for example.
   * If unsure about these steps, it is ok to skip Ethernet. *Stem piano* works without Ethernet.
 Can add later anytime.